Use your professional skills and creativity in interdisciplinary teams close to practice.

 The Boot Camp (Foundational Knowledge)

 During the boot camp you are taught and trained in health ethnography tools in order to be able to conduct observations in a critical and objective manner.
-During the bootcamp you will be part of an interdisciplinary team.

 Healthcare staff from the clinical departments in which your team will be immersed will introduce various medical aspects including state-of-the-art technologies, patient care and examination procedures relevant to the clinical field in focus.